minerva1404/real-time-transport-analytics/bronze/trip_updates_producer.md

-### Trip Updates Producer 🚦
+## 🚦 Trip Updates Producer

+### Purpose:

-The **Trip Updates Producer** ingests live trip-level operational data from the MBTA GTFS-Realtime feed, including delays, schedule changes, and stop-level updates.
+The Trip Updates Producer continuously retrieves live trip update events from the MBTA GTFS-Realtime feed and streams them into the Kafka topic trip_updates.

+The producer captures schedule updates, delays, and stop-level changes with minimal processing, ensuring that downstream consumers receive a complete and accurate representation of the operational transit feed.

+---

-Key responsibilities:
+## Key Responsibilities

+* Retrieves live trip update events from the MBTA GTFS-Realtime API.
-- Streams real-time **trip update events** into the Kafka topic `trip_updates`.
+* Publishes serialized trip update messages to the Kafka topic trip_updates.
-- Extracts GTFS trip update entities with minimal transformation.
+* Preserves the original GTFS-Realtime event structure.
-- Publishes events at a controlled polling interval to avoid API throttling.
+* Controls polling intervals to prevent API throttling.
-- Preserves the full structure of the original feed for downstream processing.
+* Implements reliable error handling and automatic retry logic.
-- Provides the foundation for **service reliability analysis** and operational monitoring.
+* Provides the streaming foundation for service reliability analytics and operational monitoring.

+---

+## Pipeline Role

+The Trip Updates Producer serves as the real-time trip event ingestion service for the streaming pipeline.
+It continuously delivers operational schedule updates into Kafka, enabling downstream consumers to analyze service delays, trip progression, and transit reliability while maintaining the integrity of the original data stream.

+---

-Code:
+## Code:

 ```python
 from confluent_kafka import Producer
 import requests